 Styling is good with thought put into being able to access all main functions when using the set single handed and the standard 10 NOAA weather warning channels are built in as standard.

-Another feature packed radio from a great CB manufacturer and well worth investigating.
+Another feature packed radio from a great legacy CB manufacturer and well worth investigating.

 How to CB rating: 7 out of 10